 Step #1 in How to Sell Your Services Online – Drive Traffic to Your Website

 The subject of how to get more customers and come to your site could fill volumes on its own.
 Let’s just keep it simple and say that there are two main ways of getting clients to come to your site – Free and Paid.

 Free Traffic or Organic Traffic

 Free Traffic is a bit of a misnomer.
 Either you pay for traffic with money or with time.
-While generating ‘free’ traffic might not cost you dollars, it will still take you some time to produce.
+While generating ‘free’ traffic might not cost you dollars, it will still take you some time to create.
 Here are some of the most common ways to generate free traffic to your website:

-- Social Media – Connecting and engaging with individuals and groups within a Social Media platform for the purpose of leading them back to your website
+- Social Media – Connecting and engaging with individuals and groups within a Social Media Platform for the purpose of leading them back to your website

 - Blogging – Writing high-quality content related to your business that will get picked up via long-tail keyword searches on Google

-- Search Engine Optimization – Strategically creating targeted content on your site for the purpose of ranking for keywords related to your service
+- Search Engine Optimization – Strategically creating targeted content on your site for the purpose of ranking for keywords related to your service online

 - Direct outreach to potential prospects via email or direct messaging

-- Joint Ventures – Partnering with other people who will bring you visitors in exchange for a referral fee for paying customers
+- Joint Ventures – Partnering with other people who will bring you, visitors, in exchange for a referral fee for paying customers

 The Internet is basically just an advertising platform.
 It pairs publishers (content providers) with advertisers.
 My wife once asked me if people ever actually click those Google ads.
-My response was that Google has an annual revenue of approximately $80 Billion and 77% of their income comes from their Adwords platform.
+My response was that Google has an annual revenue of approximately $80 Billion and 77% of their income comes from their AdWords platform.
 So yes, people do indeed click on those ads.